 part because of Victoria's mother lack of interest, Victoria confided in the Baroness and grew to depend upon her.
 Lehzen who was a spinster came to look on Victoria as a daughter.
 Lehzen had undermined the position of others close to Victoria, including the Duchess of Kent, Victoria's mother.
 Lehzen was determined not to share her royal

 charge.
 Thus conflict with Prince Albert was inevitable.
 Victoria retained Lehzen as Lady Companion after becoming Queen.
-Prince Albert took an immediate dislike to Lehzen after the marriage and especially disliked her freely interrupting private time with his new wife and taking her off on "state business" as well as constantly gossiping in the nursery where she had no role.
-Worse still, two nearly fatal accidents He also objected to her role in the nursery.
-Lehzen for her part was probably the source of many unkind, if not vicious, and largely untrue reports that appeared in the press.
+Prince Albert took an immediate dislike to Lehzen after the marriage and especially disliked her freely interrupting private time with his new wife and taking her off on 'state business' as well as constantly gossiping in the nursery where she had no role.
+Worse still, were two nearly fatal accidents.
+He particularly objected to her role in the nursery.
+Lehzen for her part was probably the source of many unkind, if not vicious, and largely untrue reports about Albert that appeared in the press.
 She had earlier spread harmful rumors about Victoria's mother.
-Albert after only a two years had to demand that she be dismissed.
+Albert after only two years had to demand that she be dismissed.
 A terrible dispute resulted, but this proved to be a turning point in the Royal relationship.

 Her cousin Princess Charlotte had died in child birth in 1817, only 2 years before her birth.
 As her uncles George IV and then William IV had np surviving heirs, it gradually dawned on the British public that this young princess would be their new queen.
 Few help out much prospect for the young queen.
 Her predecessors were held in little regard.
 Her grandfather King George III had been described as "Mad"